AbuAbdULLAH-MuhammadAli/pic2kcal/README.md

 - `data/recipes/recipes_matched.jsonl` (1.94GB, 211k entries)

-    All of the recipes with matched nutritional information per ingredient and in total
+    All of the recipes with matched nutritional information per ingredient and in total.
+Note that some of the free-text is in German, since the recipes come from German websites.
+The same approach of matching ingredients should work for international sites though, using e.g. [recipe-scrapers](https://github.com/hhursev/recipe-scrapers).

     Structure: